efficiently/jquery-laravel/README.md

 # jquery-laravel

 jQuery!
-For Laravel!
+For Laravel 5!
 So great.

 This package provides:

-  * jQuery 1.11.1
+  * jQuery 1 and jQuery 2
   * the jQuery UJS adapter

-  TODO:

-  * assert_select_jquery to test jQuery responses in PHP tests

 ## Versions